 This noise is so powerful that it is potentially causing noise pollution for personnel of the operator operating in the vicinity as for the neighborhood (including long distance).
 It is often necessary to use in such cases a soundproofing equipment of high technology to ensure compliance of the installation of one hand with respect to the legislation on noise at work and on the other hand with respect to the regulation in terms of environmental protection.

-ITS will participate in the construction of acoustical enclosures for four gas turbines of high power output (more than 120 MW for simple cycle, more than 190 MW for combined cycle) for a power generation unit in the Middle East.
+ITS will participate in the construction of acoustical enclosures for four gas turbines with high power output (more than 120 MW for simple cycle, more than 190 MW for combined cycle) for a power generation unit in the Middle East.

 Those soundproofing equipments will have a sound reduction particularly important (the overall sound power level to be considered is greater than 135 dBA and noise emissions are with a very wide frequency spectrum), requiring a specific design of the partitions and of the ventilation system which is one of the major features of the soundproofing equipment.